 As of July 1st 2015, she is BDEA’s new Head of School.

 Alyson joined the BDEA community in 2013 as the Student Admissions Manager and joined the Student Support Team in July 2015.
-Having graduated from Boston Public Schools herself, Alyson is dedicated to providing the individual support that adolescents in Boston need to be happy, successful high-school graduates.
-She has worked in the mental health field for over six years, holds a B.S. in Psychology with a minor in photography from Bridgewater State College, a Masters Degree in Clinical Mental Health Counseling from Lesley University, and a license in School Guidance Counseling, grades 5-12.
+Having graduated from Boston Public Schools herself, Alyson is dedicated to providing the individual support that adolescents in Boston need to be happy, confident, and motivated high-school graduates.
+She has worked in the mental health field for over 10 years, holds a B.S. in Psychology with a minor in photography from Bridgewater State College, a Masters Degree in Clinical Mental Health Counseling from Lesley University, and a professional license in School Guidance Counseling, grades 5-12.

 Andrés joined the BDEA Student Support Team in 2018 to help provide counseling to our amazing crew of students.
 He has dedicated his career to providing support for young adults in his hometown of Boston.
 He attended Boston Public Schools, has a B.A. in English and Political Science from UMass Boston, and an MSW from Simmons College.
 Andrés is always happy to talk about tennis, maps, and figuring out adulthood.

 Arpi Karapetyan joined BDEA as the Accountability and Communications Manager in 2013.
 Before joining BDEA, Arpi taught at the Paraclete Academy, an after school program in South Boston, and worked as a City Year Corps member in Los Angeles.

 She holds an Ed.M in Mind, Brain, and Education from the Harvard Graduate School of Education and a B.A. in Psychology from Grinnell College.
 She is a Posse Scholar.